ashutoshc8101/twitter-bot/README.md

-# A facebook bot created by Ashutosh Chauhan
+# A twitter bot created by Ashutosh Chauhan

-This app is designed to send messages on facebook to friends and __annoy__ people.
+This app is created to tweet messages on twitter and have fun.